-The Board of Directors of the Center for Disease Dynamics, Economics & Policy is comprised of men and women representing the business community, public health organizations, former policymakers, as well as pre-eminent scholars.
+The Board of Directors of Center for Disease Dynamics, Economics & Policy is comprised of individuals representing the business community, public health organizations, former policymakers, as well as pre-eminent scholars.
 The board provides overall direction for the organization and meets twice annually.
 Members are eligible to serve for three three-year terms.

 CDDEP is deeply committed to bringing to the board, in ever-greater numbers, leading figures from outside the United States as well as representatives of minority populations from North America.